ayonli/fron/README.md

 - `Set`
 - `String` Supports multi-line strings via using backquotes as ES2015 suggested.
 - `Symbol` Only supports symbols registered via `Symbol.for()`.
+- `Reference` References to one of the nodes of the object, regardless of circulation.
 - `Unknown` Represents the **received** type is not valid on the platform, only for parsing phase, when stringifying, data of unknown types are treated as `Object`s.